Bakit Hindi Ka Crush ng Crush Mo? (book): Plot

 At the end of the movie, which is of the same title, Alex Prieto kisses Sandy Veloso.

 Writing

-Ramon Bautista's inspiration was the people who become crazy because of love.
+Ramon Bautista's inspiration was the people who became crazy because of love.
 He said that people who become crazy because of love will have a special someone because they will not worry about love after their break-ups.

-Film Adaptation
+Film adaptation

 Star Cinema has announced that Kim Chiu and Xian Lim will be the tandem for the Star Cinema's twentieth anniversary film.
 Ramon Bautista, author and writer has given the copyrights to the Star Cinema, 6 months before the release of the movie.
-Kim Chui portrays as Sandy Veloso and Xian Lim as Alex Prieto.
-The film got a box-office hit with PHP 102,600,634 as domestic gross and PHP 98,784,042 for international gross converted to a 42 peso-mark for a total of PHP 201,384,676 in the box-office for 3 weeks.
+Kim Chui portrays Sandy Veloso and Xian Lim as Alex Prieto.
+The film got a box-office hit with PHP 102,600,634 as domestic gross and PHP 98,784,042 as international gross converted to a 42 peso-mark for a total of PHP 201,384,676 in the box-office for 3 weeks.